front-end-intermediate/DOM-Scripting/readme.md

 xhr.send();
 ```

-Copy and paste the above into the console of your browser.
+Copy and paste the above into myscripts to test.

 We used a GET request to get a list of posts from JSON Placeholder, but, there are a handful of possible request types you can make.
 HTTP methods are typically verbs that describe what the request your making does.

 The four most common are GET, POST, PUT, and DELETE.
-We will be using the others later.
 You can see a list at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 The way you send information to an API will vary from API to API.
 For example, to get post 42 on JSON Placeholder, you’d use `https://jsonplaceholder.typicode.com/post/42`.

-The most common response type from API calls is JSON, an acronym for JavaScript Object Notation.
-It has the same structure and format (for the most part) as a JavaScript object (sometimes it’s wrapped in an array).
+The most common response type from API calls is JSON - [JavaScript Object Notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON).

 The response data can be accessed from the responseText property on the XMLHttpRequest object.